egg-bread/sola/README.md

 sola is a simple JSON to CSV program for Otogi written in Python.
 <br/>It grabs daemon data from the input JSON file and writes it to a nicely formatted CSV file (with a header!) for easier data manipulation.

-There are two ways to run sola. sola.py runs on the command line while sola_v2.py is a GUI application (and much cleaner than sola.py).
+There are two ways to run sola. interactions with sola.py is solely on the command line while sola_v2.py is a GUI application (and much cleaner than sola.py).

 ## Getting Started